francesmx/CV/README.md

 * **startups** / entrepreneurship / solving juicy problems elegantly
 * **bringing people together** / facilitating human connection

-I would love to combine my UX background with my development skills, because I get a lot of joy out of bringing ideas to life.
-I am familiar with Ruby (vanilla, Sinatra, Rails) and JavaScript (vanilla, jQuery, Meteor, React Native) and several testing frameworks, but could easily transfer to other languages and frameworks.
+I'm familiar with Ruby (vanilla, Sinatra, Rails) and JavaScript (vanilla, jQuery, Meteor, React) and several testing frameworks, but could easily transfer to other languages and frameworks.

-I'm based in Glasgow (UK) but I can travel occasionally, and I'm very experienced with remote working - from both a technical and a cultural viewpoint!
+I'm based in Glasgow (UK) but I can travel occasionally, and I'm very experienced with remote working.